Helmholtz-UFZ/saqc/README.md

 Quality Control of numerical data requires a significant amount of domain knowledge and practical experience.
-Finding a robust setup of quality tests that identifies as many suspicious values as possible, without removing valid data, is usually a time-consuming and iterative endeavor, even for experts.
+Finding a robust setup of quality tests that identifies as many suspicious values as possible, without removing valid data, is usually a time-consuming endeavor, even for experts.

 SaQC is both, a Python framework and a command line application, that